avaframe/AvaFrame/docs/moduleOut3Plot.rst

 Outputs
 -------

+* plot with three panels showing dataset 1, dataset 2, and their difference including a text box with absolute Mean, Max and Min of the difference
+* plot of a cross- and a longprofile of the two datasets

-The plots are saved in *Outputs/out3Plot*.
+Both plots are saved in *Outputs/out3Plot*.

 To run